repoze/repoze.configuration/docs/config.rst

-A :mod:`repoze.configuration` directive must accept a "context" object (a :mod:`repoze-plugin` ``repoze.configuration.Context`` instance, which by default happens to have a dictionary as its ``registry`` attribute) and a "structure".
+A :mod:`repoze.configuration` directive must accept a "context" object (a :mod:`repoze-plugin` ``repoze.configuration.Context`` instance, which by default happens to have a dictionary as its ``registry`` attribute), a "structure", and a YAML node object (usually used for error reporting).
 The structure is data that is parsed from a YAML section in the configuration file.
 It usually a mapping, but can also be a sequence or a scalar.
 See the :term:`YAML` documentation for more information about allowable types within a YAML "document".

 A :mod:`repoze.configuration` directive must return either a single dictionary, a sequence of dictionaries or ``None``.
 If the directive